masoncusack/BuildYourOwnAPI/README.md

 You'll be greeted by the usual screen we get upon setting up any resource in Azure.
 This can be the most frustrating part if you don't know what precisely to enter.
 The required inputs are given below.

-&gt; *App Name*: All one word, this defines both the name and web domain (url) of your app, so make sure it's unique.
+>  *App Name*: All one word, this defines both the name and web domain (url) of your app, so make sure it's unique.

-&gt; *Subscription*: The subscription you wish to use to pay for this app service and the resources it relies on.
+>  *Subscription*: The subscription you wish to use to pay for this app service and the resources it relies on.

-&gt; *Resource group*: The resource group you with to contain the resources used by this app service (storage etc.)
+>  *Resource group*: The resource group you with to contain the resources used by this app service (storage etc.)

-&gt; *App Service plan/Location*: Select the app service plan you want this app to use.
+>  *App Service plan/Location*: Select the app service plan you want this app to use.

-&gt; *Configure container*:
+>  *Configure container*:

-&gt;&gt; In this case we're deploying a single container.
+> - In this case we're deploying a single container.

-&gt;&gt; *Image Source*: should be Docker Hub
+> - *Image Source*: should be Docker Hub

-&gt;&gt; *Repository Access*: set to that of your Docker Hub repo (public by default)
+> - *Repository Access*: set to that of your Docker Hub repo (public by default)

-&gt;&gt; *Image and optional tag*: the `REPOSITORY` upon running `docker images`.
+> - *Image and optional tag*: the `REPOSITORY` upon running `docker images`.
 If you've been following along, it will follow the pattern `docker-hub-username/project-title`.

 Once these are filled, check the box "pin to dashboard" and click "create".